 Particularly if you’ve lost income or incurred expenses as a result of an accident, it may be tempting to accept an insurance company’s offer of compensation for your injuries (or for damage to your car).
-You should never accept an offer without consulting a medical professional and a personal injury attorney to ensure that the offer is fair.
+You should never accept an offer without consulting a medical professional and a personal injury lawyer to ensure that the offer is fair.
 Chances are, a quick offer shortly after the accident isn’t.
-Once you’ve accepted payment and signed a release, you can’t ask for more money later if your injuries are more serious than you originally thought, or require more costly treatment than you anticipated.
-A personal injury attorney can evaluate your claim and let you know whether the offer is reasonable.
+Once you’ve accepted payment and signed a release, you can’t ask for more money later if your injuries are more serious than you originally thought or require more costly treatment than you anticipated.
+A Columbus personal injury lawyer can evaluate your claim and let you know whether the offer is reasonable.

 If you’re injured in a car accident, trust us to handle your claim.

-If you were injured in a car accident, call #4LAW or email us for a free consultation with a personal injury lawyer on our team to determine whether you’re entitled to compensation, and how much your claim is worth.
+If you were injured in a car accident, call #4LAW or email us for a free consultation with a personal injury lawyer on our team to determine whether you’re entitled to compensation and how much your claim is worth.
 If we take your case, you have no obligation to pay us anything unless and until we negotiate a favorable settlement or win your case at trial.
 Let us work for you!

 We advocate strongly on behalf of injured victims across Ohio, with convenient locations in Akron, Canton, Cincinnati, Cleveland, Columbus, and Toledo.